Ben Sherman Shirts & Menswear

 The original 'Ben Sherman', Arthur Benjamin Sugarman was born in Brighton, UK in 1925.
-The son of a Jewish salesman, he emigrated to the USA in 1946 where he had a string of marriages, the third of which was the daughter of a Californian clothes manufacturer who taught Sugarman about 'The Rag Trade.'
-At this time he legally changed his name to Ben Sherman - a name he chose for its all American sound - in a bid to become an American citizen.
+The son of a Jewish salesman, he emigrated to the USA in 1946 where he had a string of marriages, the third of which was to the daughter of a Californian clothes manufacturer who taught Arthur Sugarman about 'The Rag Trade'.
+In a bid to become an American citizen he changed his name to the more American sounding Ben Sherman.

 Moving back to Brighton in 1962 when his mother became ill, Ben Sherman opened a shirt factory and in 1963, the Ben Sherman Button Down Shirt debuted.

-In the early Sixties London-based modern jazz fans were eagerly buying the Oxford-cloth American button-down shirt brands such as Brooks Brothers, Arrow and Hathaway, as sported by visiting American jazz artists like Miles Davis, Dizzy Gillespie and Oscar Peterson.
-At the time, these were only available from official importers who had in effect, cornered this growing market.
+In the early Sixties, London-based modern jazz fans were eagerly buying the Oxford-cloth, American button-down shirt as sported by visiting American jazz artists like Miles Davis, Dizzy Gillespie and Oscar Peterson.
+Official importers of brands such as Brooks Brothers, Arrow and Hathaway had cornered this growing market.
 Realising this, Sherman decided to produce his own version of the Oxford Shirt.
 The Mods responded immediately, especially as Sherman was using higher quality fabrics and stitching than the imported Oxford Shirts.

 Ben Sherman Shirt Fits